 Beef patties are another fun flavorful and yet savory dish that is typically found throughout the bakeries in the country.

-Abundantly filled with well-seasoned ground beef, these savory pastries are well known and can be made with various other fillings beside beef.
+Abundantly filled with well-seasoned ground beef, these savory pastries are well-known and can be made with various other fillings besides beef.

 Eaten on the go or as an appetizer, one cannot go to Haiti without tasting these delicious treats.